New cars are expensive and begin losing their value as soon as they’re driven off the showroom floor. That’s why we advocate buying used.

 One simple and no-cost way to avoid dents and scratches on your car is to look for isolated parking spaces.
 If no one is parked directly next to you, your car is much less likely to get dinged.

 5. Shelter your car’s exterior from the elements

 If your car is left outdoors, its paint will take a constant beating from the sun, harsh weather and corrosive droppings from birds and bugs.

 If you don’t have a garage, one substitute is a car cover.
 Taking it off and putting it back on each day may seem like a pain, but it can make a major difference in your car’s appearance over time.

 An easier but possibly more expensive substitute for a garage is a carport.

 6. Consider renting a car for long trips

 It may seem strange to spend money on a rental car for a road trip when you own a vehicle that runs perfectly well.
-However, mileage takes a toll on you car.
-If you rent a car, you’ll be putting miles on someone else’s automobile.
+However, mileage takes a toll on your car.
+If you rent one, you’ll be putting miles on someone else’s automobile.